top of page

 Seasons: Year-round

-Habitat: Open spaces including fields as well as rowhouse neighborhoods.
-Often seen perched on telephone wires or TV antennas
+Habitat: Open spaces, including fields as well as rowhouse neighborhoods.
+They are often seen perched on telephone wires or TV antennas.

 peregrine_edited.jpg